 Jane O’Hara, , Grantee Link >

-Jane comes from Little Compton, Rhode Island.
+Jane lives in Providence, Rhode Island.
 CAF gave her a grant to produce an exhibition catalogue for a show of her paintings, entitled Beasts of Burden.
 This exhibition also accompanies the Festival, co-sponsored by the Culture & Animals Foundation and Compassion Arts Festival, held in October 2017.
 Jane writes:

 In 2017, I was incredibly fortunate to receive a grant from the Culture & Animals Foundation.
 It made possible something I never could have achieved without it, and that was to write, assemble, and publish Beasts of Burden the Book, which catalogs the fourteen artists of the exhibit I curate, Beasts of Burden: Our Complex Relationship with Animals and the story of how the concept for the show was formed.